 Rear door toward the roof line

-Set the swing-door end facing the eave where the crew is working to keep walk-in loading and ground-throw paths consistent.
+Set the swing-door end facing your eave to ensure that walk-in loading and ground-throw share the same path for your crew.

 Surface protection